object-oriented-python/object-oriented-programming/doc/source/4_style.rst

         Return the n-th Fibonacci number.

-There is also a specific IPython help extension, which also works in Jupyter notebooks (because they are related projects).
+There is also a specific IPython help extension, which also works in Jupyter notebooks (IPython and Jupyter are related projects).
 Appending a question mark :kbd:`?` to an object name prints a slightly different version of the help information:

 .. code-block:: ipython3